arifszn/OneClick/README.md

 - [Bitly](https://bitly.new) - Create memorable, short links to your website with Bitly.
 - [Resume](https://resume.new) - Build a new resume with one of CV2You's customizable templates.
 - [InVision](https://freehand.new) - Collaborate on an online whiteboard using InVision's Freehand.
+- [Microsoft Excel](https://excel.new) - Create a spreadsheet using Excel.

 ## Support